damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-built-in.md

 Some UQ methods often produce sample points in a hypercube domain (for example, $[0, 1]^M$ or $[-1, 1]^M$ where $M$ is the number of spatial dimension) at which the function should be evaluated.
-This hypercube domain may differ from the test function's own domain.
+This hypercube domain may differ from the test function's domain.
 Before the test function can be evaluated, those values must be first transformed to the function domain.

-UQTestFuns provides a convenient function to transform sample in one domain to the function domain.
+UQTestFuns provides a convenient function to transform sample points in one domain to the function domain.
 For instance, suppose we have a sample of size $5$ in $[-1, 1]^8$ for the borehole function: